-The Mortgages deposited in each PC Pool will be identified to that PC Pool in our corporate records.
-As Administrator, we will hold the Mortgage documents, directly or through a custodian acting as our agent or through the seller or servicer of the Mortgages, for the benefit of each PC Pool and the Holders of the related PCs, subject to policies and procedures that we may adopt, modify and waive from time to time.
+The Mortgages in each PC Pool will be identified to that PC Pool.
+We will hold the Mortgage documents, directly or through a custodian acting as our agent or through the seller or servicer of the Mortgages, for the benefit of the Holders of each related PC Pool, subject to policies and procedures that we may adopt, modify and waive from time to time.